drsanchikagupta/Cricket-match-outcome-prediction/README.md

 Challenges
-Challenges : Dealing with debutants
+Challenges : Dealing with debutants:
 From the player vs player statistics we compute group vs group statistics.
 Using these we deal with 4 cases of debutant pair.
 1) Existing bowler, debut batsman : An average statistic of existing bowler